 You can decide not to go ahead as a result of these sessions or, if we have any concerns, we may suggest you defer or do not go ahead with treatment.

 A sperm donor can change or withdraw their consent to be a donor at any time up to the time of insemination of the woman or fertilisation of the woman’s eggs in the laboratory.
 Once this point in treatment has been reached, all rights and responsibilities for any embryos created, any pregnancies, or any legal responsibilities for any child born, lie with you (and your partner).

-At the time of donation though, a known donor will be asked whether he is happy for you to donate your embryos (created using his sperm) to someone else should they remain in storage when you have completed your treatment.
+There is one exception to this.
+At the time of donation, a known donor will be asked whether he is happy for you to donate your embryos (created using his sperm) to someone else should they remain in storage when you have completed your treatment.
 This is because donation of these embryos could result in further families being created from his sperm.
 You will be informed of his consent about this and can decide not to accept the donation if needs be.

-As a recipient of donated sperm, regardless of whether the donor is known to you or not, you (and your partner with whom you undertook treatment) are the legal parent(s) of any child born as a result of the treatment.
-You (and your partner) are named on the child’s birth certificate.
+As a recipient of donated sperm, regardless of whether the donor is known to you or not, you (and your partner with whom you undertook treatment, if applicable) are the legal parent(s) of any child born as a result of the treatment.
+You (and your partner if applicable) are named on the child’s birth certificate.

 All sperm donors must consent to their identifying information being held with Life Fertility Clinic.
 When a child conceived using donor sperm reaches 18 years old, he/she is entitled to ask Life Fertility Clinic for the donor’s identifying details.